jwilkinson1122/custom_addons/pod_administration_location/README.rst

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Administration' activate the option 'Locations'.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Administration' activate the option 'Locations'.

 Usage
 =====

 #.
-Go to 'Medical / Administration / Location'
+Go to 'Podiatry / Administration / Location'
 #.
 Click 'Create' and fill in the information.
 #.
 Click 'Save'